ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 1. Conceptual Messages are not streamed to interested consumers of information (e.g., Verifiers or Relying Parties) as soon as they are generated.

 2. Even if they were streamed, the freshness of Conceptual Messages cannot be appraised in every scenario.
-This is particularly important for Conceptual Messages that depend heavily on freshness, such as Evidence and the corresponding Attestation Results.
+This is particularly important for Conceptual Messages, such as Evidence, that depend heavily on freshness.

 This specification addresses the first adverse effect by enabling consumers of Conceptual Messages (subscribers) to request a continuous stream of new or updated Conceptual Messages via an {{RFC8639}} subscription to an \<attestation\> Event Stream.
 This new Event Stream is defined in this document and is provided by the producer of Conceptual Messages (the publisher).
-In the case of a Verifier's subscription to an Attester's Evidence, the Attester will continuously stream a requested set of freshly generated Evidence to the subscribing Verifier.
+As covered by this document, via a Verifier's subscription to an Attester's Evidence, the Attester will continuously stream a requested set of freshly generated Evidence to the subscribing Verifier.
-For example, when a network device's Evidence changes following events such as booting, updating, control unit fallover, plugging in or out of forwarding units, an attack, or certificate lifetime change, the network device will generate fresh Evidence available to the subscribing Verifier.
+For example, when a network device's Evidence changes following events such as booting, updating, control unit failover, plugging in or out of forwarding units, an attack, or certificate lifetime change, the network device will generate fresh Evidence available to the subscribing Verifier.

 The second adverse effect stems from the use of nonces in the challenge-response interaction model {{Section 7.1 of -rats-models}} realized in {{-charra}}.
 According to {{-charra}}, an Attester must wait for a new nonce from a Verifier before generating a new TPM Quote.